- Admission Tickets FAQ

 Disneyland has several authorized resellers of park tickets, however they do not conduct business on eBay or craiglist.
 Disney's policy is that park tickets are not transferable, and as mentioned above Disney has begun associating guest photos with multi-day tickets.

-There are five different types of Annual Passes available.
-Two of them, the Premier Annual Pass and the Premium Annual Pass offer admission 365 days a year but all of the other passes have some number of blockout days -- as the price of the pass decreases, the number of blockout days increases.
-All of the passes include dining discounts at various Disneyland resort restaurants and special rates at the Disneyland resort hotels (subject to availability).
-Premier and Premium passholders also receive a 10% merchandise discount at many locations plus free parking at the pay-on-entry lots such as the Mickey & Friends parking structure and Toy Story parking lot.
-The annual parking feature may be added to any annual pass by paying an additional fee.
+There are six different types of Annual Passes available.
+Two of them, the Premier Annual Pass and the Signature Plus Annual Pass offer admission 365 days a year but all of the other passes have some number of blockout days -- as the price of the pass decreases, the number of blockout days increases.
+All of the passes include dining discounts at various Disneyland resort restaurants, merchandise discounts at many locations, and special rates at the Disneyland resort hotels (subject to availability).
+Dining and merchandise discounts are higher for the Premier and Signature passes (15% / 20% compared to 10% / 10%).
+Premier and Signature/Signature Plus passholders also receive free parking at the pay-on-entry lots such as the Mickey & Friends parking structure and Toy Story parking lot.
+The annual parking feature may only be added to Deluxe or So Cal passes as a renewal of an existing parking add-on, and requires paying an additional fee.
 The Premier Pass is also valid for admission to the Walt Disney World theme parks, water parks, Disney Quest, and ESPN Wide World of Sports.

 What are "Hard Ticketed Events?"

 A "hard ticketed event" is a special event, such as Grad Night or Mickey's Halloween Party, where the park closes early to regular guests, and then a special admission ticket is required for admission to the event.
 There are often Annual Passholder discounts available for these events.